2025 Barbells for Boobs at GrandMastersRx

 You can sign up at the gym, or message Sam, or email her at “sam@grandmastersrx.com”.
 It’s a tradition!

-Every October since…probably 2010, we have hosted a Saturday where all of us do “Grace”, a CrossFit workout consisting of 30 Clean and Jerks at 135 pounds for the men and 95 pounds for the women, for time.
-It’s a time-honored tradition and the longer we all have participated in the “sport of CrossFit”, and the more people we know, the more important this becomes.
+Every October since…probably 2010, we have hosted a Saturday where all of us do “Grace”, a CrossFit workout consisting of 30 Clean and Jerks at 135 pounds for the (young) men and 95 pounds for the (young) women, for time.
+For our masters over the age of 55, we will scale the loads, but also know some of you can do the young Rx loads (of course you can!) or are working toward it.

 #1 – Most breast cancers are treatable.